 The next bit is super important:

-"But it was at this point that things started to take a turn for the worse.
+"But it was at this point that things started to take a turn for the worse."Sleep trained him" - another, perhaps nicer way of saying "so I withheld feeds he was signalling for".

 Andrea said: "Jogie had a lot of trouble sleeping at night.
 I googled what the possible cause could be, and I saw many posts about the four-month-old sleep regression.
 So I sleep trained him, and after a couple of weeks, he was back to waking up only once or twice in the middle of the night."